DesktopGooseUnofficial/ResourceHub/README.md

 ---

-## Latest news
+## Launcher

-THE LAUNCHER IS READY LET'S GOOOOOOO
+The launcher is an easier way to install and use mods.

-The first stable version is now out!
+However, you can still manually download mods on this website!

 Grab a copy: [Launcher Download](https://github.com/DesktopGooseUnofficial/launcher/releases/latest).